UBCSailbot/docs/docs/current/sailbot_workspace/workflow.md

         - Update a file in `.devcontainer/` yourself

         However, there may be changes to the Dev Container that VS Code can't detect.
-        To rebuild it yourself, run the `Dev Containers: Rebuild Container` command.
+        To rebuild it yourself, run the `Dev Containers: Rebuild Container` VS Code command.

 4. If you want to run our docs, website, or other optional programs, see [How to run optional programs](./how_to.md#run-optional-programs){target=_blank}